thekordy/ticketit/README.md

+# This project is archived!
+That means no more expected updates or patches.
+It's a good idea to start looking for other alternatives.

+Thanks for everyone contributed to this project for over 6 years.

 # Ticketit

 A simple helpdesk tickets system for Laravel 5.1+ (5.1 – 5.8 and 6.* - 7.* - 8.*) which integrates smoothly with Laravel default users and auth system.